-If the grant acquires assets, documentation of those assets must be kept following the records retention requirement for the grant and or the City's Records retention policy, whichever is later.
+If assets are acquired with grant funds, documentation of those assets must be kept following the records retention requirement for the grant and or the City's Records retention policy, whichever is later.
 These documents include but are not limited to:

-- a) Purchase Order (PO) - b) Invoice - c) A bill of lading or shipment documentation containing item description, date purchased, cost, make, model, serial number and location of asset - d) Refer to asset policy for complete guidance on accounting for capital assets (Asset Management Policy)
+- a) Purchase Order (PO) - b) Invoice - c) A bill of lading or shipment documentation containing item description, date purchased, cost, make, model, serial number and location of asset (grant asset log per grant) - d) Refer to asset policy for complete guidance on accounting for capital assets (Asset Management Policy) - e) All equipment and or supplies must be inventoried annually; in this context, supplies refer to purchases under the \$5,000 threshold such as computers, electronic accessories or items that do not fit the definition of capital asset.